gfgit/ModelRailroadTimetablePlanner/README.md

 - Available UI languages: English, Italian
 - Railway timetable graph per each line in SVG, PDF or printed
 - Group jobs (trains) in work shift
-- Export booklets in ODT (Libreoffice Writer) for shifts and stations
+- Export booklets in ODT (LibreOffice Writer) for shifts and stations
 - Importation of rollingstock pieces from other sessions or ODS Spreadsheet

 ## Project history
-The development started as a small hobby project back in 2016, in collaboration with italian FREMO organizations.
+The development started as a small hobby project back in 2016, in collaboration with Italian FREMO organizations.
-It was rewritten from scratch due to core instsbilities and limitations.
+It was rewritten from scratch due to core instabilities and limitations.
 Since then it has grown unexpectedly.
-So I'd like it to become a comunity project!
+So I'd like it to become a community project!

 ## Project motto